ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/property-features.md

 ## The Stone Foundation

-I have speculated elsewhere that William Benton Wolcott, a carpenter by trade, who was the first owner of record of Mills’ Home, may have had a direct hand in the construction of the dwelling (see [Deeds and Ohter Past Owners]({{% relref "other-past-owners" %}})), and that Reverend Garrett Mandeville’s grandson John L. Mandeville may have initially surveyed the property after it was divided from the lower grist mill lot (see [The Mill Race Bridge and The Barn]({{% relref "mill-race-bridge-barn" %}})).
+I have speculated elsewhere that William Benton Wolcott, a carpenter by trade, who was the first owner of record of Mills’ Home, may have had a direct hand in the construction of the dwelling (see [Deeds and Other Past Owners]({{% relref "other-past-owners" %}})), and that Reverend Garrett Mandeville’s grandson John L. Mandeville may have initially surveyed the property after it was divided from the lower grist mill lot (see [The Mill Race Bridge and The Barn]({{% relref "mill-race-bridge-barn" %}})).

 Presumably, the stone foundation that sits under Mills’ Home as I write this is the same foundation built for William Wolcott, and if this is true, then its enduring stability over these many years is presumably the result of a skilled stone mason of William Wolcott’s time.
 I set out to try to learn this craftsman’s identity, and although I cannot say for certain who did the work, I think there are several likely candidates, and one in particular stands out.